-What is Pharmaceutical Malpractice?
+What is Pharmaceutical Malpractice and its effects?

 Pharmaceutical malpractice occurs when, as a result of someone’s negligence, a person suffers a serious injury or death as the result of being prescribed and taking a defective drug, adverse reactions between multiple drugs taken by an individual, a drug incorrectly prescribed or an incorrect dosage of a correctly prescribed drug.
 Pharmaceutical malpractice is more common than one would believe, and affects a large percentage of our nation’s population every day.

 Experts have reported that pharmaceutical errors are known to cause at least one death every day and injure approximately 1.3 million people annually in the United States.
 An estimated 106,000 deaths occur every year from non-error, adverse effects of medication.
 7,000 more deaths per year occur as a result from medication errors in hospitals.
 Many errors are associated with the misuse of drugs and medical devices regulated by the Food and Drug Administration (FDA).
 Costs from these medical errors range from $20 to $75 billion annually.
 The Institute of Medicine estimates that as many as 98,000 Americans die annually as a result of preventable medical errors.

 There are numerous causes of pharmaceutical malpractice.
 Increased pressure on the FDA to approve inadequately tested products, driven by drug manufacturers, for both profits and medical relief, causes many drugs to be rushed to market before full and comprehensive testing can be completed.
 This practice results in the population at large to be the actual test group, exposing the nation’s population to extreme and dangerous risks.